 More than half of people experiencing poverty now live in working households and it is forecast that one in three children and nearly one in four working-age adults will live in relative income poverty (after housing costs) by 2020.

-The vast majority of goods provided are donated or items collected as part of a doorstep collection scheme.
+The vast majority of goods provided are donated.
 These items are then sold through our shops or are provided as part of a package of funded support for those in crisis or severe need.

 Our shops, household collection and delivery service, provide volunteer, employment, training and work placement opportunities to people with barriers to employment or individuals looking to improve their personal skills and become involved in their community.